 Summary of Use during Lactation

-Information from three patients indicates that a therapeutic maternal dosages of eculizumab produce undetectable levels in breastmilk.
+Maternal dosages of eculizumab produce undetectable levels in breastmilk.
 Because eculizumab is a large protein molecule with a molecular weight of about 148,000, absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
-No adverse effects attributable to eculizumab were reported in two infants who were breastfed during maternal therapy.
-Until more data become available, eculizumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
+No adverse effects attributable to eculizumab were reported in numerous infants who were breastfed during maternal therapy.

 Two women began treatment with eculizumab for paroxysmal nocturnal hemoglobinuria during pregnancy and continued receiving the drug postpartum while breastfeeding their infants.
 Serum and breastmilk samples were obtained at 12 hours and 5 days after their last dose.
 Eculizumab was not detectable (assay limit not specified) in breastmilk despite therapeutic serum concentrations.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Two women began treatment with eculizumab during pregnancy and continued receiving the drug postpartum while breastfeeding their infants.
 One infant had no complications up to 30 weeks of follow-up.
 The other infant developed neutropenia up to 12 weeks of age, but it was not attributed to eculizumab.

 A group of authors associated with the manufacturer of the drug reported that 25 patients had breastfed while taking eculizumab for paroxysmal nocturnal hemoglobinuria.
 Infant outcome was not stated.

 Effects on Lactation and Breastmilk

 Relevant published information was not found as of the revision date.